guyirvine/RServiceBus/Example/Saga/README.md

 #Req

 ##What
-This is the starting point for RServiceBus
+This is the starting point for RServiceBus Saga's

 A single client, using the agent to send a message

 A single message handler, running inside rservicebus which receives the message and sends a reply

 The client then picks up the reply